kubrafelek/camel-in-action-book/chapter01.md

 ## What is Camel?

 Core of the Camel framework is a routing engine—or more precisely, a routing-engine builder.

 It allows you to define your own routing rules, decide from which sources to accept messages, and determine how to process and send those messages to other destinations.

-Camel uses an integration language that allows you to define complex routing rules, akin to business processes.
+Camel uses an integration language that allows you to define complex routing rules

 One of the fundamental principles of Camel is that it makes no assumptions about the type of data you need to process.
-This is an important point, because it gives you, the developer, an opportunity to integrate any kind of system, without the need to convert your data to a canonical format.
+**This is an important point,** an opportunity to integrate any kind of system, without the need to convert your data to a canonical format.

 These architectural choices eliminate the need for unnecessary conversions and make Camel not only faster but also lean.

 ## Why use Camel?
 - Routing and mediation engine
-  A routing engine selectively moves a message around, based on the route’s configuration.
+  - A routing engine selectively moves a message around, based on the route’s configuration.
   In Camel’s case,routes are configured with a combination of enterprise integration patterns and a domain-specific language

 - Extensive component library
   These components enable Camel to connect over transports, use APIs, and understand data formats.